 Incentivize the customer to start interacting with your emails again.
 This can be done by luring them with simple discounts, coupons and contests

 Find the reason

 If the customer wishes to still opt-out, try to learn from them one last time.
 Ask them the reason for unsubscribing, and keep the reason in mind when you send emails again in the future.
 Try to address as many reason as you can.

 If you think the customer was too valuable to be lost, win them back with a reactivation email campaign.
-Maropost Marketing Cloud, email marketing automation, is a great tool to get higher email deliverability rates.
+Maropost for Marketing, email marketing automation, is a great tool to get higher email deliverability rates.